fubicales2016/fogbowcloud.org/content/pages/install-configure-xmpp.md

 Install and configure XMPP
 ==========
 The Extensible Messaging and Presence Protocol (XMPP) is a protocol for message-oriented communication based on XML (Extensible Markup Language).

-TODO: seria bacana uma frase que explicasse pq usamos xmpp no fogbow? nao tenho certe
+In the Fogbow we have two XMPP server components, the **Fogbow Manager** and **Fogbow Rendezvous**.
+A XMPP server components is a software module capable of communication with a XMPP server over a protocol.

 ## Install
-We recommend the installation of the [prosody](http://prosody.im/) XMPP server.
+Fogbow XMPP components and not tied to any particular server implementation.
+For the sake of simplicity, this documentation covers the instalation and use of the [prosody](http://prosody.im/) XMPP server which has been used in the Fogbow federations operated by the Fogbow team.
 To install it, run the following commands:
 ``` shell
 $ apt-get update
 $ apt-get install prosody
 ```

 ## Configure

-TODO: what is a component?
-In XMPP servers we have tradicionally two kinds of server-side components: internal components, which utilize the internal API of a server, and external components, which communicate with a server over a wire protocol and therefore are not tied to any particular server implementation.
-In Fogbow we have two XMPP external components, the **Fogbow Manager** and **Fogbow Rendezvous**.

 For each new **Fogbow Manager** and **Fogbow Rendezvous** installed, it is necessary to add a new component to the `/etc/prosody/prosody.cfg.lua` configuration file.
 Also, the **Fogbow Manager** and **Fogbow Rendezvous** **xmpp_jid** and
 **xmpp_password** properties, specified in the [Configure Manager](http://www.fogbowcloud.org/install-configure-fogbow-manager#configure), should be used as the **component name** and **component_secret**, as shown below.